EMGuyant/inquisitive-nature/_posts/2022-08-19-powerautomate-inbox-cleanup.md

 ![Basic workflow starting steps](/assets/img/2022-08-19-pwrauto-move-email/flow_start.png){: .post__img}

-Within the `Do until` loop, Do until noEmails = True, there are 3 main events.
+Within the `Do until` loop, there are 3 main events:

 1) The `Get emails` action retrieves the top 10 emails from the Inbox.
 To configure this action, select the folder to retrieve the emails from, and then for this flow the `Fetch Only Unread Messages` was set to `No` and the `Top` option was set to 10 (pictured above in the [Get emails (V3)](#get-emails-v3) section).